-In this section, we show how the presented approach can be applied in the domain of cloud application management.
-Therefore, we describe how applying management patterns introduced in [10][29] to cloud applications can be supported
+In this use case, we show how the presented approach can be applied in the domain of cloud application management.
+Therefore, we describe how applying management patterns introduced in [17][40] to cloud applications can be supported by reusing and aggregating predefined Solution Implementations in the form of executable management workflows.